 No—As the double discs or True V openers of the planter make the seed V opening the Rebounders trailing end runs about 3/8″ off the bottom of the seed V. The Rebounder was designed to be wider than the bottom of seed V thus letting it flex up off the bottom about 3/8″.
 The half moon notch in the end of the Rebounder centers the seeds in the bottom letting them pass through without being drug along.

 Does mud build up on the Rebounder when soil conditions are sticky?

 No— The Rebounder does not put pressure in the bottom of the seed V where mud build up can occur in heavier wetter soils.
 We tell farmers that if they feel comfortable planting and it is wet that they don’t have to worry about the Rebounder building up with mud and dragging seeds.
 Part of the no mud build up is due to the flexibility built into the Rebounder above the spoon area.

 How does the White Rebounder compare to the Orange Super Tuff Rebounder in wearability?

-A good rule of thumb is take the length of the bar of your planter or drill and add two zeros to it, that's normally the life of the White Rebounder.
+A good rule of thumb is take the length of the bar of your planter or drill and add two zeros to it, that’s normally the life of the White Rebounder.
 The Orange Super Tuff Rebounder is a totally different molding process where the molecules in the Rebounder stand up making the wearability superior to the White Rebounder where the molecules lay down.
 The Orange Rebounder will double to triple the life of the White Rebounder.
-Many farmers planting or drilling many acres with the Orange Rebounder these past 2 years make the comment that the Orange Rebounder will last the life of their disc blades.
+Many farmers planting or drilling many acres with the Orange Rebounder make the comment that the Orange Rebounder will last the life of their disc blades.
+However, the white Rebounder remains a viable option for the small acreage farmer or the producer who wants to get one more year out of his disc blades.
 Click here to learn more about the differences between the orange and white Rebounders.